dcrommie/walbrook/src/markdown-pages/footer.md

   permission.
 footerdesc3: Liability limited by a scheme approved under Professional Standards Legislation.
-footerdesc4: This page provides general information only and has been prepared without taking into account your objectives, financial situation or needs.
+footerdesc4: This page provides general only and has been prepared without taking into account your objectives, financial situation or needs.
 We recommend that you consider whether it is appropriate for your circumstances and your full financial situation will need to be reviewed prior to acceptance of any offer or product.
 It does not constitute legal, tax or financial advice